 Developed and invented when a more efficient method of cooking and roomheating was needed to replace the open-fired range.
 By enclosing the heat source (originally an open solid-fuel fire) it was made much more efficient and much more controllable.
 The layout also allowed for two hot-plates to be added - a far better solution than hanging a kettle over the open coals or on a grid shelf above the firebox.

-The AGA is heated from one central source (originally a solid fuel fire but now more likely to be oil, gas or electric) and the cast iron components (hot-plates, top, front and ovens) store the heat, distributing it in the correct proportions to each oven and hot-plate, emitting a gentle warmth to the room too.
+The AGA is heated from one central source (originally a solid fuel fire, then oil or gas with electric options added in the mid-1980s) and the cast iron components (hot-plates, top, front and ovens) store the heat, distributing it in the correct proportions to each oven and hot-plate, emitting a gentle warmth to the room too.

 The AGA stores heat in the cast iron hot-plates and ovens, since they take time to heat up (or cool down) the cooker is maintained at its normal running temperature all the time (unless you're using a newer 'programmable AGA' - see the separate article).